Israel–Uganda relations: 1967–70

-Under Milton Obote, Uganda helped Israel support rebels in Southern Sudan during their long war with the north.
-At some point Obote wanted to make peace with the Khartoum government and cut off support to the rebels.
+Under Milton Obote, whose first term in office ran from 1966 to 1971, Uganda initially helped Israel support the Anyanya rebels in Southern Sudan during their long war with the north.
+After the 1967 Six-Day War, however, Obote wanted to make peace with the Khartoum government and cut off support for the rebels.

+Israeli diplomat Uri Lubrani served as Israeli ambassador to Uganda from1964 until 1967.
+While Obote grew increasingly hostile to Israel, his army commander General Idi Amin, shared an ethnic connection with the people of Southern Sudan and a personal affinity for Israel, and bypassed Obote.Lubrani developed a close relationship with Idi Amin when the two of them survived a military aircraft crash together in Uganda, and Amin publicly declared Lubrani to be his "blood brother."

+1971

 When Idi Amin overthrew Obote in 1971, he resumed backing the rebels and continued the military relationship with Israel.

+Amin visited Israel in 1971 and was toasted by Israeli Defence Minister Moshe Dayan, celebrating their military cooperation.
+The Israelis supplied and trained much of the Uganda Army (1962–1971) Ugandan Army and undertook several construction projects in the country, including upgrading the Entebbe International Airport.

+1972–92

-Amin visited Israel in 1971 and was toasted by Israeli Defence Minister Moshe Dayan.
-The Israelis were responsible for supplying and training much of the Ugandan Army and for undertaking several construction projects in the country.
-But in February 1972, Amin suddenly decided to visit Libya (while traveling on an Israeli jet) and meet with leader Colonel Gaddafi.
-After the visit, Amin became much more vocally anti-Israel.
+But in February 1972, Amin suddenly decided to visit Libya (while traveling on an Israeli jet) and meet with leader Colonel Gaddafi, where he was bribed with a massive cash and financial aid offer from Libya.
+After the visit, Amin became vocally anti-Israel.

 By March 1972, Amin had ordered all Israelis expelled from Uganda.
 One report says Amin became enraged over Israel's refusal to supply Uganda with jets for a war with neighboring Tanzania.
 Amin became an outspoken critic of Israel.
-By the end of the month, all the Israelis had gone, including some who had driven all their valuable construction equipment across the border into Kenya.
+By the end of the month, all 470 Israelis had gone, including some who had driven all their valuable construction equipment across the border into Kenya.

+1993–present

+Following the 1993 Oslo Accords between Israel and the PLO, on July 29, 1994, Uganda and Israel officially restored diplomatic relations.President Museveni began making state visits to Jerusalem (in 2003 and 2011).Private Israeli security firms, agricultural experts, and technology companies slowly returned to the country.The Ugandan military began sending officers to Israel for elite counter-terrorism and intelligence training.
+In July 2016 when Benjamin Netanyahu visited Uganda, it was the first visit by a sitting Israeli Prime Minister to sub-Saharan Africa in decades.

-In 2016, an Israeli company was chosen to make a national master plan for the development of Uganda, on the basis of the Israeli National Outline Plan system, namely National Outline Plan 35.
+In 2016, an Israeli company, the Haifa-based Israeli firm Tzamir Architects and City Planning, was chosen by the Ugandan government to make a national master plan for the overhaul and development of Uganda, on the basis of the Israeli National Outline Plan system, namely National Outline Plan 35.
+The master planning initiative advanced from a blueprint into official state policy, Uganda’s first-ever National Physical Development Plan (NPDP) 2018–2040, focusing on balancing urban growth corridors with protected agricultural blocks and natural reserves.